openhab/openhab-addons/addons/binding/org.openhab.binding.konnected/README.md

 ## Binding Configuration

 There is no configuration required for the binding.
+However, the ip address of the openHAB server can be configured via the OSGI NetworkAddressService property.
+If this is configured the binding will use this as the local ip address of the openHAB server.
+If it is not configured the the binding will utilize the NetworkAddressServer to attempt to obtain the ipAddress of the openHAB server.

 ## Thing Configuration

+The binding will attempt to discover Konnected modules via the upnp service.
 The auto-discovery service of the binding will detect the ipAddress and port of the Konnected module.
 But once it is added you will need to provide an Authority Token to secure communication between the module and openHAB.
-The binding will attempt to discover the ip address of your openHAB server.
+As discussed above the binding will attempt to discover the ip address of your openHAB server.
 However, if it is unable to determine the ip address you can manually define the ip address and port in the thing configuration.
+In addition you can also turn off discovery which when this setting is synced to the module will cause the device to no longer respond to upnp requests as documented. https://help.konnected.io/support/solutions/articles/32000023968-disabling-device-discovery
+Please use this setting with caution and do not enable until a static ip address has been provided for your Konnected module via DHCP, router or otherwise.
+The blink setting will disable the transmission LED on the Konnected module.

 ## Channels